+You may be dropped off by your driver in the front of the hospital and the attendant will take you to radiology reception.
 You may park in the parking garage East.
 Come to the Hospital East Radiology Department Reception Area to register.
 Please be sure to have your parking ticket validated at the reception area when you register.

-You will be given information to read in the reception area.
 The radiologist will explain the procedure and have you sign a consent form.

 What will happen once I register?

 After registering you will be taken to the test area and be given the hospital gown to wear.
 Your vital signs (heart rate, BP, temperature, respirations) will be recorded and your test will be explained to you.
 You will then have time to ask questions and once we have answered all your questions, you will be transported by stretcher for your test.